SHENG-KAI-HUANG/show_optical_flow_in_color/README.md

 1. make sure the .npy using channel 0 as y direction vector and channel 1 as x direction vector<br />
 2. run the code by input:<br />
 python3 main.py<br />

-then it will create a windows to show the result.<br />
+it will create a windows to show the result.<br />
 the function that turn optical flow vector into color be putted at show_optical_function.py.<br />

 -----------------<br />